MariusArhaug/GitGraph/documentation/README.md

 The testing stage of the pipeline ensures all tests are passed and prints a coverage report in the console.
 Upon pushing to master the coverage-badge in the GitLab repo is updated.
 The eslint job checks that eslint doesn't throw any errors for the project.

+### Snapshot testing
+When changing an implementation, run `yarn test --updateSnapshot` to update snapshots.
+Otherwise snapshot-tests will fail when implementation is changed.